-This conference will consist of 2 lecture sessions and 6 Socratic discussion sessions.
+This colloquium will consist of 2 lecture sessions and 6 guided Socratic discussion sessions.

-- The discussion sessions are text-based and so selected participants are required to prepare appropriately and participate fully in all conference sessions.
+- The guided discussion sessions are text-based and so selected participants are required to prepare appropriately and participate fully in all colloquium sessions.

 - Readings will be provided to all accepted participants.

-- This conference is for seminarians, clergy, para-church workers, social workers, and charity workers.
+- This colloquium is for seminarians, clergy, and professionals in social justice fields (i.e., para-church workers, social workers, etc.).